gerrishp2/HomeOilTankLevel/README.md

 #2 The Hall effect sensor is polarity sensitive (North - South).
 If you are having issue picking up the magnetism of your float - try moving the sensor to the other side of the sight glass.

 #3  I used plastic surface mount device boxes to mount the electronics in.
 It was tight fitting the componets into the boxes.
-I'm sure that a slighly larger 3d printed box would be a better solution.
+I'm sure that a slightly larger 3d printed box would be a better solution.

 #4 Don't try to power the ESP32 with 5VDC.
 I did this and it worked for about 5 minutes before the magic smoke came out.
 I used a 3.3V regulator to interface the 5V to power the ESP32.
 You could also try to power the entire system from a 3.3V wall wart, which will probably work